adevinta/zoe/docs/basics/prepare.md

 - Zoe (follow the install instructions [here](../install/overview.md))
 - Docker and docker-compose

-## Spin up the kafka cluster
+## Spin up the Kafka cluster

-Clone the [zoe repository](https://github.com/adevinta/zoe) and spin up the kafka cluster :
+Clone the [zoe repository](https://github.com/adevinta/zoe) and use the provided compose file to spin up the kafka cluster :

 ```bash
 # clone the repo